MatteoLarrode/TextDataAnalysis/README.md

 ![Fig 2](figures/fig2.png)

 While commonly used words associated with a positive sentiment are similar across airlines, an overview of how negative word usage differs across airlines can help reveal specific customer complaints (Fig.6).
 For example, American Airlines, Southwest, and US Airways customers seemed to have troubles with cancelled flights and help service.
 JetBlue and United customers mostly complain about delays.
 Virgin America customers seem to dislike the website of the company.
 Many negative tweets associated to United mention “bag”, hinting at problems of luggage management by the company.

+## Dictionary-based classifier

+A classic method to judge the sentiment of texts is to use a dictionary.
+For sentiment analysis, the dictionary includes language associated with positive and negative emotions.
+This list of pre- selected words can be used to classify tweets by analyzing the proportion of words associated with those emotions.
+The customized dictionary includes fundamental words of sentiment analysis.
+It also includes jargon specific to airlines to fit the context in which the dictionary is used.
+The selection of words is based on the analysis of their frequency in tweets after they were grouped by sentiment and TF-IDF weighted.